 Think about the life our distant ancestors must have lead.

 Thousands of years ago, to avoid being eaten by a tiger on the Planes of the Serengeti, they had to have all their wits about them and keep a sharp eye out for any potential hazards.
-Those who didn’t didn’t live long enough to pass on their genes.
+Those who didn’t pay attention didn’t live long enough to pass on their genes.

 That’s why, still to this day, we’re always on the lookout for anything that can cause us harm.